 Nutrition for Height Growth

 A balanced diet plays a crucial role in height growth by providing essential nutrients that support bone development and growth hormones.
 Protein is vital for muscle and tissue repair, while calcium and vitamin D strengthen bones, helping the skeletal system reach its maximum potential.
 Consuming dairy products like milk, cheese, and yogurt supplies both calcium and protein.
-Meanwhile, zinc and magnesium contribute to bone density and overall growth, making foods like nuts, seeds, and leafy greens essential for a height-boosting diet.
+Meanwhile, zinc and magnesium contribute to bone density and overall growth, making foods like nuts, seeds, lean meats, and leafy greens essential for a height-boosting diet.

 Exercises to Increase Height